-FAQ on Atal Pension Yojana: Atal Pension Yojana is a government-backed pension scheme in India targeted at the unorganised sector.
+FAQ on Atal Pension Yojana: Atal Pension Yojana is a government-backed pension scheme in India targeted at the unorganized sector.
 It was mentioned in the 2015 Budget speech by Finance Minister Arun Jaitley.
-It was launched by Prime Minister Narendra Modi on 9 May in Kolkata.
+Prime Minister Narendra Modi launched it on 9 May in Kolkata.
 Wikipedia.
 Now you can scroll down below n check more details for Queries Related to Atal Pension Yojana

 FAQ on Atal Pension Yojana

 1. What is Pension?
 Why do I need it?

 A Pension provides people with a monthly income when they are no longer earning.
 Need for Pension:4

 - The rise of nuclear family-Migration of earning members.